markmi/acpphint/README.md

   instead.
 Also, mostly avoid the runs involving a command line cpuset or schedctl style of run.

+- Later: Adjust HoneyComb FreeBSD clang++ 15 make.*'s to
+  identify modern FBSD vintage.
+Add files from runs to acpphint_example_data/HoneyComb-FBSD/ .
+No *.gp's yet.

 ###### [0.1.30] 2023-Jan-31+        . . .
 2023-???-?? (final)
 Additions
-- Add Fedora makefile.\*'s for Running on a HoneyComb.
+- Add Fedora makefile.*'s for Running on a HoneyComb.
 Add files from a run in a new acpphint_example_data/HoneyComb-Fedora/ directory for this combination.